-A content management system (CMS) mitigates the disconnect between the creation and use of impactful sales content.
-It’s used to create, maintain, update, distribute, and track content, which can be anything from customer-centric pieces such as blogs, case studies, presentations and other collateral, or internal content like demo and call scripts, training materials, and product sheets.
+A content management system (CMS) is a platform that mitigates the disconnect between the creation and use of impactful Sales content.
+It’s features allow users to create, maintain, update, distribute, and track content, which can be anything from customer-centric pieces such as blogs, case studies, presentations and other collateral, or internal content like demo and call scripts, training materials, and product sheets.
 It can be either open source or proprietary to the company.
 The benefits of open source content management platforms is that users in the open source community can provide regular updates to plugins and other CMS features.

-Marketing uses a CMS to store the content they develop, and make necessary updates as industries and customers evolve.
-Sales can quickly find the most relevant, up-to-date content they need.
+Marketing uses a CMS for creating content, document management and storage, and make necessary updates as industries and customers evolve.
+Sales can quickly find the most relevant, up-to-date content they need

 Makes content more available.

 Rich content like presentations, brochures, white papers, and case studies can all be used to develop and nurture leads.
 Often times, these materials are spread amongst different folders or platforms, and they end up being largely unused (up to 70%, in fact, according to SiriusDecisions).
 A content management system’s features include easy functionality, a responsive design, and a user-friendly interface to a suite of relevant content sales reps can use to engage buyers.

-With less time spent searching for information or putting together their own presentations, content management solutions allow Sales reps to devote more time to connecting with buyers in order to move them across the stages of the cycle and close deals.
+With less time spent searching for information or putting together their own presentations, content management solutions allow Sales reps to devote more time connecting with buyers in order to move them across the stages of the cycle and close deals.

 Bridges the gap between sales and marketing.

-With both teams using the same tools, sales and marketing are more aligned.
-Marketing stores and categorizes all content in one central place, and sales reps can browse that content with AI-driven recommendations to find the most contextually relevant materials they need to move a buyer forward.
+With both teams using the same content management system tools, sales and marketing are more aligned.
+Marketing stores and categorizes all web content in one central web content management platform, and sales reps can browse that content with AI-driven recommendations to find the most contextually relevant materials they need to move a buyer forward.

 Tracks content performance.

 The materials marketing creates are only beneficial if they a) get used by reps, and b) resonate with buyers.
-CMS tracking capabilities show how often a certain content piece gets used, and how much of an influence the content had on buyers.
+Content management system tracking capabilities show how often a certain content piece is interacted with by users, and how much of an influence the content had on users.
 Based on performance, marketers can refine pieces to increase their impact.